ralna/GALAHAD/doc/C/rst-dir/struct_bsc_inform_type.rst

 	int max_col_a

-the maximum number of entries in a column of :math:`A`
+the maximum number of entries in a column of $A$

 .. index:: pair: variable; exceeds_max_col
 .. _doxid-structbsc__inform__type_1a182eb2982f975bbbdce953a362bf0c2d: